Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 ### **Sales Pitch for Microsoft Power Platform in Abiola & Co Manufacturing Company**

-Abiola & Co.are facing inefficiencies in handling customer orders and inventory management.
-The existing process involved multiple spreadsheets, emails, and manual interventions, which has lead to errors, delays, and poor visibility into business operation.
+Abiola & Co. are facing inefficiencies in handling customer orders and inventory management.
+The existing process involved multiple spreadsheets, emails, and manual interventions, which has led to errors, delays, and poor visibility into business operation.

 Right now, the team is working harder than they should which involves manually processing customers orders, re- stocking dinventory, and dealing with delays due to disconnected systems.
 But how about having a fully automated, integrated system that eliminates these inefficiencies, ensuring real-time data flow and faster order fulfillment?
 That’s exactly what Microsoft Power Platform can do for your business.